open-telemetry/opentelemetry.io/content/en/docs/getting-started/_index.md

 >
 > My goal is to get observability for my application by writing code.
 >
-> I want to have my dependencies emiting telemetry for me automatically.
+> I want to have my dependencies emit telemetry for me automatically,
+> and then use APIs to manually instrument important areas of my code.

 OpenTelemetry can help you with that!
 To get you started, learn ...